piglovesyou/cautious-palm-tree/README.md

 * We just can wrap old object by a new one through `var newRef = Object.create(oldRef)`
 * Reference to `newRef.__proto__` to get the previous state
 * Prototype chain resolves all the actual values.
 It should be relatively fast, especially if it's limited depth.
 50 would be enough for users?

+#### Performance

+* PureComponent protects cells to be re-rendered.
+It only redraws when the value changes.
+* Make inputs [uncontrolled](https://reactjs.org/docs/forms.html#controlled-components).
+It manages a single data array and no more unnecessary states.

 # License